Pumpkin Oatmeal Cookies are filled with cinnamon, perfect pumpkin flavor and a sweet glaze to top it off. They are perfect for fall!

-If you’re looking for an easy fall cookie recipe, you should definitely try these pumpkin oatmeal cookies.
+For an easy fall cookie recipe, try these Pumpkin Oatmeal Cookies.
 They’re thick, extra soft, and have a delicious pumpkin flavor with a hint of pumpkin pie spice.
-You could also try gooey pumpkin butter cookies, or pumpkin chocolate chip cookies too.
+You could also try gooey pumpkin butter cookies, or pumpkin chocolate chip cookies!

 Oatmeal Cookies with a fall twist

-For this recipe, we’re basically taking classic oatmeal cookies and adding in pumpkin puree and warm pumpkin spices.
+Pumpkin Oatmeal Cookies are a cross between oatmeal cookies and pumpkin muffins.
+For this recipe, we’re basically taking classic oatmeal cookies and adding in pumpkin puree, cinnamon and a light glaze on top.